jupwarnerone/Scratch-Addons-Math-Extras-1.1/README.md

-Math Extras Scratch Extension 1.1
+//Math Extras Scratch Extension 1.1

-Description
+//Description

-The Math Extras Scratch Extension adds additional mathematical functionalities to Scratch projects.
+//The Math Extras Scratch Extension adds additional mathematical functionalities to Scratch projects.
 It includes blocks for various mathematical operations such as checking for integers and decimals, calculating cube roots and powers, determining if a number is in the Fibonacci sequence, checking if a number is odd, prime, or even, providing constants like infinity and π, computing averages, factorials, greatest common divisors (GCD), least common multiples (LCM), reversing numbers, checking for Armstrong numbers, generating Fibonacci series, identifying perfect numbers, calculating the sum of primes, determining amicable pairs, counting divisors, checking for abundant numbers, and finding the nth prime number.

-Usage
+//Usage

-Download the file.
+//Download the file.
 Open Turbowarp.
 Go to the "Extensions" section.
 Click on "Add Extension" and choose "Custom Extension".